vseryakov/backendjs/README.md

     it means i have a new message
   More columns can be added to the bk_counter table.

+  NOTE: The columns with suffixes 0 and 1 are special columns that support the Connections API, every time a new connection is created, the type of new connection is checked against any columns in the bk_counter table, if a property type0 exists and marked in the table descriptnio as `autoincr` then the corresponding counter property is increased, this is how every time new connectio like/dislike/invite/follow is added, the counters in the bk_counter table are increased.

 - `/counter/put`
   Replace my counters record, all values if not specified will be set to 0